solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 Vector similarity is a method used to measure how similar two items are by representing them as vectors, which are series of numbers.
 Vectors are often used to perform searches using LLMs.
 Vector similarity is commonly calculated using distance metrics, such as Euclidean distance or cosine similarity.
 Euclidean distance measures the straight-line distance between two vectors in the n-dimensional space, while cosine similarity measures the cosine of the angle between two vectors.

 To enable more efficient searching over the `vector` field by creating an index on `bill_summaries` using cosine distance and [HNSW](https://github.com/pgvector/pgvector#hnsw), which is short for Hierarchical Navigable Small World.
-HNSW allows `pg_vector` to use the latest graph based algorithms to approximate nearest neighbor queries.
+HNSW allows `pg_vector` to use the latest graph-based algorithms to approximate nearest-neighbor queries.

 ```sql
 CREATE INDEX ON bill_summaries USING hnsw (bill_vector vector_cosine_ops);